artie-inc/artie-bias-corpus/README.md

 ```

-If you see only ``PASS'' you're OK.
-If you see some ``FAIL''s, you will need to dig into the `test.sh` script identify the problem.
+If you see only `PASS` you're OK.
+If you see some `FAIL`s, you will need to dig into the `test.sh` script identify the problem.

 # How we made the Artie Bias Corpus